 GRUB is a default boot loader that comes with most of Linux distributions.
 It allows you to select multiple operating systems that reside in your hard drive.

 This option is only valid if you can see the GRUB bootloader.
-In bootloader, look for the option “Advanced options for Ubuntu” and navigate to option with “(recovery mode)” appended to it.
+In bootloader, look for the option “Advanced options for Ubuntu” and navigate to option recovery mode ( which is not to be confused with ubuntu safe mode ).

 This Recovery mode is very similar to Windows safe mode, it loads only the slimmed down version of Ubuntu.
 Ubuntu will only load the parts which are absolutely necessary.